 Senior Program Officer of Affiliates

-Mariko was born in Anchorage at the old Humana hospital and hopes her future children will have the same beautiful experiences she had growing up in Alaska – running their small hands through the Kenai river’s cold blue-green water, smelling the pristine air with its chilly breeze, and feeling peace when exploring forests and mountains.
+Mariko was born in Anchorage at the old Humana hospital and hopes her future children will have the same beautiful experiences she had growing up in Alaska; running hands through the Kenai river’s cold blue-green water, smelling the pristine air with its chilly breeze, and feeling peace when exploring Alaska’s forests and mountains.
 The smell of fish and dirt, wild roses and freezing air, Mariko observes her surroundings thoughtfully each day throughout the year.

 Mariko is a singer-songwriter who learned to play guitar because her brother is a patient teacher.
-Mariko recently served on the Association of Fundraising Professionals Alaska Chapter Board of AFP as their I.D.E.A.
-Co-Chair and volunteers for Radical Arts for Women, a local nonprofit that empowers women through the arts.
+Mariko recently served on the Association of Fundraising Professionals Alaska Chapter Board of AFP as the I.D.E.A.
+(DEI) Chair and has volunteered for Radical Arts for Women, a local nonprofit that empowers women through the performing arts.
 Mariko also volunteers for many community music projects around Alaska, including the heartfelt “Lullaby Project” where musicians connect and collaborate with incarcerated parents to write songs for their children.

 - Animal Care